How to Convert Excel File to Google Sheets?

 Once you need an Excel file or other format you can go to File -> Download -> Choose The Format (.xlsx, .ods, .pdf, .HTML, .csv, or .tsv.)

 The screenshot was taken by the Author in Google Sheets

-In conclusion, saving an Excel file to Google Drive is a relatively simple process that can be completed in just a few steps.
-By following the steps outlined in this article, you can easily transfer your Excel files to Google Drive and take advantage of the many benefits of cloud-based storage.
-With a little bit of practice, you’ll be a pro at saving Excel files to Google Drive in no time.
+Saving an Excel file to Google Drive is a simple process that can be completed in just a few steps.
+By following the steps outlined in this article.
+You can easily transfer your Excel files to Google Drive and take advantage of the many benefits of cloud-based storage.

 Frequently Asked Questions

 Yes, when you upload an Excel file to Google Drive, it retains its original format.
 Google Drive supports various file formats, including Excel (.xlsx) files and folders.
 It means that you can upload an Excel file to Google Drive without losing any formatting.
 Such as cell styles, formulas, charts, and conditional formatting.